Published: September 25, 2020

-|Lots of branches needed to cover all clients needs in one area||A few branches to work with big financial operations (real estate, car dealership, etc.) would be enough; all the simpler services (transactions, deposits, payments) can be done via the app
+A few departments are required to be able to work with big financial operations (real estate, car dealerships, etc.); all of the simpler services (transactions, deposits, payments) can be done via the app

 Human-based Support Service.
-Thus, you have to set up a workspace for every support manager and provide him with the needed equipment, days-off, sick leaves, etc.||A chatbot can help clients with their problems at any time.
-You’ll still need a Support Team but you may hire significantly fewer people.|
+Thus, you have to set up a workspace for every support manager and provide them with equipment, days-off, sick leaves, etc.

 Speaking of, mobile banking development can help you attract digital-first customers.
 The availability of well-structured online banking will make your company look modern and high-tech.
 Keep in mind that the availability of online banking apps becomes more significant every day.

-One of the most crucial parts of starting an internet banking app is a simple user-friendly design.
+One of the most crucial parts of starting an internet banking app is a simple and user-friendly design.
 An app that’s difficult to use can be repulsive for users.
 User-friendly here means:

 Revolut is a financial app launched in the UK in 2015 offering only transfer and exchange.
-Nowadays they offer innovative services and products.
+Nowadays, they also offer innovative services and products.